-The structure of the Trading Standards Service is set out on page 2 of the Trading Standards Service Plan 2016-17.
+The structure of the Trading Standards Service is set out on page 2 of the Trading Standards Service Plan 2017-18.

-The Trading Standards Service currently reports, via the Assistant Director of Public Safety and Chief Fire Officer, Roy Harold, to the Executive Director of Community and Environmental Services.
+The Trading Standards Service currently reports, via the Assistant Director of Environment & Planning, David Collinson, to the Executive Director of Community and Environmental Services.

 The Executive Director of Community and Environmental Services, Tom McCabe, reports to the Communities Committee.
-The Chairman of the Committee is Councillor Paul Smyth, paul.smyth@norfolk.gov.uk.
+The Chairman of the Committee is Councillor Mrs Margaret Dewsbury, Margaret.dewsbury@norfolk.gov.uk.

 The Council has 84 elected Members.
-The current political makeup of the Council is: Conservative 41 council seats, Labour 14, UKIP 13, Liberal Democrat 10, Green Party 4 and 2 non-aligned.
+The current political makeup of the Council is: Conservative 42 council seats, Labour 14, UKIP 12, Liberal Democrat 10, Green Party 3, 2 non-aligned and 1 vacant.

-Feed and food law enforcement is the responsibility of the Business, Food and Farming Team.
-The team's functions are:
+Feed and food law enforcement is the responsibility of the Business, Food and Farming Section.
+The section's functions are:

-- 2.2.1 Providing support for Norfolk based businesses to further economic growth; - delivering targeted proactive business information to achieve compliance, promoting self-help - providing business advice and support on request to food and farming businesses, including chargeable advice - acting as 'home/primary authority' for Norfolk based food and farming businesses - development of effective business engagement and partnerships to improve access to business advice and information. - 2.2.2 Ensuring the standards of animal health and welfare; the quality, safety and hygiene of the food chain, and the maintenance of metrological trading standards through delivery of intelligence-led compliance programmes, including sampling, inspections, verifications and market surveillance enforcement activities in the following areas: - Animal health and welfare, including disease control and licensing
+Providing support for Norfolk based businesses to further economic growth;

+delivering targeted proactive business information to achieve compliance, promoting self-help

+- providing business advice and support on request to food and farming businesses, including chargeable advice - acting as 'home/primary authority' for Norfolk based food and farming businesses - development of effective business engagement and partnerships to improve access to business advice and information.

+Ensuring the standards of animal health and welfare; the quality, safety and hygiene of the food chain, and the maintenance of metrological trading standards through delivery of intelligence-led compliance programmes, including sampling, inspections, verifications and market surveillance enforcement activities in the following areas:

-- Primary food production including fertilizers, animal feeding stuffs and food hygiene - Food standards - Legal metrology. - 2.2.3 Intelligence-led interventions and investigations to tackle identified issues emerging from the tasking and coordination process. - 2.2.4 The manager responsible for the delivery of official feed and food controls is:
+- Animal health and welfare, including disease control and licensing - Primary food production including fertilizers, animal feeding stuffs and food hygiene - Food standards - Legal metrology

+Intelligence-led interventions and investigations to tackle identified issues emerging from the tasking and coordination process.

+2.2.1 The manager responsible for the delivery of official feed and food controls is: